boycott-beacon/boycott-beacon.github.io/README.md

 *   **Vercel:** Deploy using the Vercel dashboard or CLI.
 The `vercel.json` and `vercel-build.sh` files provide the necessary configuration.
 Ensure ImageMagick and wkhtmltoimage are available in the Vercel build environment (may require adjustments to `vercel-build.sh` or build settings).

 The build command (`npm run build`) handles image generation and the Hugo build process.

-## 🤝 Contributing & Support

-Boycott Beacon is a community-driven project.

-*   **Reporting Issues:** Find a bug or have a feature request?
-Please search [existing issues](https://github.com/neural-loop/boycott-beacon-website/issues) and if necessary, [open a new issue](https://github.com/neural-loop/boycott-beacon-website/issues). <!-- << UPDATE REPO URL -->
-*   **Contributing Code:** We welcome pull requests!
-Please check the main [Boycott Beacon extension repository](https://github.com/neural-loop/boycott-beacon) for overall project guidelines. <!-- << UPDATE REPO URL -->
-*   **Supporting the Project:** Visit our [Support Page](/support/) to see how you can help keep Boycott Beacon running.

 ## 📝 License